franleplant/reform/README.md

-In a sense **Reform** is a port of HTML5 validation primitives to the React world while maintaining common React Idioms and adding custom error display and custom async validators.
+In a sense **Reform** is a port of HTML5 validation primitives to the React world while maintaining common React Idioms and adding custom error display and custom validators.

 People familiar with Angular 1 forms will feel at home here.